 What is the scientific scope of the Graphene Study?

 Graphene Study promotes knowledge exchange on graphene and related two-dimensional materials research and applications.

-Each edition of the Graphene Study addresses a specific range of topics, which reflect science and technology agenda of the Graphene Flagship - this assignment roughly reflects the focus on materials, components and systems.
+Each edition of the Graphene Study addresses a specific range of topics, which reflect the science and technology agenda of the Graphene Flagship - this assignment roughly reflects the focus on electronic and photonic devices and their applications.

-Check the list of lecturers of the Graphene Study 2016
+chair and the lecturers of the Graphene Study 2017.

 How are lectures organised?